Get 5% of discount using the code

 Santorini is also home to volcanic terrain and beaches such as the Red Beach, Persia beach, or Kamari Beach.
 Source: Shutterstock

 Santorini is more famously known as one of the most romantic places in the world to propose in 2026.
-And for good reason.
 Oía Village’s cobbled streets and whitewashed buildings against a vibrant blue backdrop offer the most scenic caldera views.
-The sunsets are a whole other experience to enjoy.
-Stay for blue hour.
 Most people leave the moment the sun dips, but the soft light afterwards is just as striking.
-They’re considered some of the most beautiful on Earth.
-This is the most common viewpoint option.

 • How to get there: Ferry from Athens or a short 45-minute flight